stonecharioteer/blog/_posts/2020-07-04-rpi4-k3s-docker.md

 categories: [programming, raspberry-pi, kubernetes, homelab]
 ---

+## K3S on the 8GB Raspberry Pi 4 with Docker-CE

 I finally managed to fix the issue I was having with K3S on the Raspberry Pi 4.
 Turns out, there is an issue with how Docker does IP configurations.